Accusations of modernism and protestantism against Cardinal Newman

 Interviewer: [Laughing] ‘I was going to say this, triggering the next Questions for the Rector episode, your Excellency, you’ll see, as some faithful clutch their pearls in shock.’

-In light of all that we have covered in these essays, it could be more pertinent to wonder what Cardinal Newman’s opinion of Bishop Sanborn might be.
+In light of all that we have covered in these essays, one cannot help but wonder what Cardinal Newman’s opinion of the bishop might be.

 Books